NITCbase/nitcbase.github.io/docs/Roadmap/Stage02.md

 We now have a provision to keep track of the list of relations that we have stored in the database.
 But we don't have any information regarding the attributes of each relation.
 In a production database, an attribute can be one of a myriad of possible types, but here in NITCbase, we'll restrict that to two possible **types**: `NUM` and `STR`.
 Numbers and strings, as the name would suggest.
 Both of these types are fixed at a size **16 bytes** for the sake of simplicity.
 The **attribute catalog** stores these details of all the attributes of every relation in the database.
 It also stores details about indices created on attributes.
 We'll get into the details of indexing later.

 The relation catalog and attribute catalog together allows us to get all the relations and their respective schemas from our disk.
 If you didn't realise it yet, the relation and attribute catalog themselves are just relations on our disk!
-And as such, the blocks storing all the data we mentioned are just record blocks.
-The first entries in the relation catalog are for itself and the attribute catalog.
-And the first entries in the attribute catalog are the attributes of the relation catalog and the attributes of itself.
-Recall the [Disk Model](../Design/Physical%20Layer.md#disk-model) where you read that the first few blocks are reserved for these data structures.
+And as such, the blocks storing all the data we mentioned are just record blocks. _The first entry of the relation catalog is that of the relation catalog itself.
+The second entry is for the attribute catalog.
+And the first entries in the attribute catalog are the attributes of the relation catalog and the attributes of itself._ Recall the [Disk Model](../Design/Physical%20Layer.md#disk-model) where you read that the first few blocks are reserved for these data structures.

 **Read the documentation for [record blocks](../Design/Physical%20Layer.md#record-block-structure) and [catalog structures](../Design/Physical%20Layer.md#catalog-structures) before proceeding further.**